DevDogs-UGA/DevDogs-Academy/SQL.md

 MySQL, often pronounced "My Ess Que Ell" or "My Sequel", is the Relational Database Management System(RDBMS) that we'll be using.
 We will be learning the basics in this article and I would recommend you to download MySQL and follow along.
 You can find the download [here](https://dev.mysql.com/downloads/installer/).

+### Very quick disclaimer
+***This article is student-created and run so there may be some incorrect info and there will definitely be typos.
+If you notice a mistake or feel information can be conveyed in a more effective way please feel free to [open an issue](https://github.com/DevDogs-UGA/DevDogs-Academy/issues) and we'll get right on it.***

 ## The very basics

 This is meant as an introductory into SQL and as such we won't be delving into all the commands.
 The goal is that by the end of the article you can confidently build and navigate a database on your own.